ismferd/rsync-github-k8s/README.md

 # kryncer

-This action sync github repository with your pods
+This action sync github repository with your pods.

+The goal of the action is to be able to do a rsync between my github repository and EFS mounted in a pod which runs in EKS Fargate.

 ## Inputs